PayBy/PayBy-inApp-iOS/README.md

 Save and execute `pod install`, then open the project with a file with the suffix .xcworkspace.
 Note: If you are using `SLDPayByPayment` now, please replace it with `PXRPPayByPayment`, run `pod install` to install, and then the new `SLDPayByPayment.framework` will be integrated into you project. `SLDPayByPayment` pod doesn't been maintained any more.

-[3] In Xcode, select your project settings, select the "TARGETS" column, and add "URL cheme" to the "URL Types" in the "Info" tab bar for your registered application "payby" + iapAppId (As shown).
+[3] In Xcode, select your project settings, select the "TARGETS" column, and add "URL scheme" to the "URL Types" in the "Info" tab bar for your registered application "payby" + iapAppId (As shown).
 ![Image text](https://github.com/PayBy/PayBy-inApp-iOS/blob/master/1661319255013.jpg)

 [4] In Xcode, select your project settings, select the "TARGETS" column, and change "Architectures" to "arm64" in the "Build Settings" tab (As shown).